How Long Does It Take to Back Up iPhone to iCloud/iTunes? Here's The Answer

 If the backup takes too long, you can learn what files an iTunes/iCloud backup includes and excludes to delete unnecessary content before backup.

-Part 2: Why Is My iCloud/iTunes Backup Taking So Long
+Part 2: Why Is My iTunes/iCloud Backup Taking Forever

-In the previous section, we briefly covered "iCloud/iTunes backup how long" and "iPhone backup taking forever why".
-Next, let's summarize the causes with a simple list.
+In the previous section, we briefly covered how long does it take to back up iPhone to iCloud, iTunes, PC and Mac.
+Next, let's summarize the causes of "iPhone taking forever to back up" with a simple list.

 Further Reading: